AY2526S1-CS2103T-W12-1/tp/docs/UserGuide.md

 It’s a **desktop app for managing travel attractions and itineraries**, designed for efficiency through a **Command Line Interface (CLI)** paired with a **Graphical User Interface (GUI)** allowing you to type commands quickly while still visualizing your data.

-Maybe you’re a **travel blogger** categorizing attractions for content, a **student** planning your next overseas trip with friends, Maplet helps you plan smarter and faster.
+Whether you’re a **travel content creator** categorizing attractions for your next viral trip or a **student planning your next overseas trip with friends**, Maplet helps you plan smarter and faster.

-### 🎯 Target Audience
+### Target Audience
 Maplet is designed for:
 - **Travel enthusiasts** who want to plan and organize trips efficiently.
 - **Frequent flyers and planners** who handle multiple destinations and itineraries.